Itanagar, Jul 14: The collegians of Upper Subansiri District of DNG College Itanagar

 cost.
 Blood tests for malaria and typhoid tests were also conducted free of cost.

 The collegians of Upper Subansiri of DNG College Itanagar thanked D.M.O along with

 his staff headed by Dr. Taha Piya, Deputy Commissioner, S.P and HOD for their support

 in making the awareness cum free medical camp a success.

 Fire station at Namsai

-“With establishment of the fire station at Namsai a long-
+“With establishment of the fire station at Namsai a long-pending demand of people

 Union demands action on looters